eino808/eino808.github.io/projects/HR.md

 ```

 Within this program, the employee is able to add, remove, print all, or print employees who earn more than a given amount.
+Navigating the prompts initiates an iterative menu loop until the user opts to close the program.

 Attached below is the code that runs the HR simulation: